kirill9617/flow3r-firmware/components/bl00mbox/README.md

 - `reso [input]` *(unit: 4096\*Q, default: 1Q)*: resonance of the filter. low values (<0.7Q) result in a soft attenuation knee, medium values (<3Q) result in a boost around cutoff and a sharper transition into the attenuation zone, high values may cause self-oscillation. at negative values the filter switches into allpass mode. *note: absolute values below 684 are clamped at this point in time. we are considering using this region for first order filters in the future, so please avoid actively using this clamp if reasonably possible.*
 - `gain [input/gain]` *(default: 0dB)*: gain of both wet and dry output of the filter. loud signals in combination with high Q can lead to clipping which can be solved by reducing this value.
 - `mix [input]` *(default: 32767)*: blends between the original "dry" input signal (fully dry at 0) and the filtered "wet" signal (fully wet at 32767). for negative values the wet signal is inverted while the dry signal isn't, allowing for phase cancellation experiments.
-- `mode [input/switched]` *(default: LOWPASS)*: selects between different filter types. **LOWPASS** (-32767) barely affects frequencies far below the cutoff and progressively attenuates above the resonant peak, **HIGHPASS** (32767) does the same with higher/lower frequencies flipped. **BANDPASS** (0) only allows signals around the cutoff to pass.
+- `mode [input/semi-switched]` *(default: LOWPASS)*: selects between different filter types. **LOWPASS** (-32767) barely affects frequencies far below the cutoff and progressively attenuates above the resonant peak, **HIGHPASS** (32767) does the same with higher/lower frequencies flipped. **BANDPASS** (0) only allows signals around the cutoff to pass.
 A bandblock can be achieved by setting `mix` to -16384.
-If `reso` is negative the transformation *wet = dry - 2\*wet* is applied to create an equivalent allpass. *note: at this point in time only discrete settings exist, but we intend to add a continous blend to this parameter, please avoid using in-between values for future compatibility*
+If `reso` is negative the transformation *wet = dry - 2\*wet* is applied to create an equivalent allpass.
+In-between values interpolate between filter types.

 ---

 ### distortion <a name="distortion"></a>

-TODO
+Wavetable distortion with fixed length 129 entry list.
+At this point there is no antialiasing but we'll add an antiderivative approximation soon.

+It was quite common to use the generic `.table` property directly with this plugin, however direct access to this member is being deprecated across all plugins and we'd ask you to use `.curve` instead.
+In return you get a cute repr.

+###### signals

+- `output [output]`: output of linearily interpolated wavetable.
+- `input [input]` *(default: 0)*: represents fractional index of wavetable when scaled to 0..128

+###### members

+- `.curve: list[int]`: The wavetable of the distortion.
+Always returns the full 129 entry list, but has a special setter that takes lists of arbitrary length and interpolates to generate a reasonably equivalent 129 entry list.
+- `.curve_set_power(power: float = 2, volume: int = 32767, gate: int = 0)`: fills the wavetable with two power functions smoothly stitched together at the origin. `power > 1` yields compressing distortion, `0 < power < 1` yields expanding distortion. `volume` sets the maximum value. `gate > 0` results in the wavetable filled with zeros so that input values roughly up to the `gate` value result are suppressed (the math is a bit janky in the current release, rushed that one a little bit, will be more precise soon).

 ---